jwiegley/use-package/README.md

 message about "Loading foo" is logged, along with the time it took to load, if that time is over 0.01s.

-Use the :init keywoard to do some stuff to initialize foo.
+Use the :init keyword to do some stuff to initialize foo.
 If loading was deferred, the code is run immediately; otherwise the package is required before running the code.
 See below for options that defer loading of the package.